mn-youth-resources/help/README.md

 Know of something you'd like to add?

-- submit a PR,or
+- submit a PR
-- send a message to [mn.youth.resources@gmail.com](mailto:mn.youth.resources@gmail.com?subject=Suggestion)
+- or send a message to [mn.youth.resources@gmail.com](mailto:mn.youth.resources@gmail.com?subject=Suggestion)